Telephone and Data Systems, Inc – Consensus Indicates Potential 31.2% Upside

-Telephone and Data Systems, Inc with ticker code (TDS) now have 5 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 42.5 and 24 and has a mean target at 31.1.
-Given that the stocks previous close was at 23.71 this indicates there is a potential upside of 31.2%.
-The 50 day MA is 21.49 and the 200 day MA is 19.8.
-The market cap for the company is $2,695m.
-Visit the company website at: http://www.tdsinc.com
+Telephone and Data Systems, Inc found using ticker (TDS) now have 5 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 42.5 and 24 calculating the average target price we see 31.1.
+With the stocks previous close at 23.71 this now indicates there is a potential upside of 31.2%.
+There is a 50 day moving average of 21.49 and the 200 day MA is 19.8.
+The market capitalisation for the company is $2,695m.
+Find out more information at: http://www.tdsinc.com

 Telephone and Data Systems, a telecommunications company, provides communications services in the United States.
 It operates through three segments: U.S. Cellular, Wireline, and Cable.
 The company offers cellular services to postpaid and prepaid customers, including retail consumers, government entities, and business customers located in its service territories; national plans with voice, messaging, and data usage options; and advanced wireless solutions, such as machine-to-machine solution and software applications for various categories of monitor and control, business automation/operations, communication, and asset management.
 It also provides wireless devices comprising handsets, tablets, mobile hotspots, home phones, and routers; and accessories that include wireless essentials, which comprise cases, screen protectors, chargers, and memory cards, as well as various consumer electronics, such as headphones, smart speakers, wearables, and home automation products.
 In addition, the company offers wireline services to residential customers comprising broadband and digital television video services, as well as voice services, such as local and long-distance telephone, voice over Internet protocol (VoIP), find me follow me, collaboration, instant messaging, and other services; broadband, IP-based, and hosted voice and collaboration services to small- and medium-sized businesses; and wireline services to traditional interexchange and wireless carriers.
 Further, it provides business services, including data networking, Ethernet, broadband access, and VoIP services to small- and medium-sized businesses, as well as operates 262 retail stores and kiosks.
 The company offers its services to approximately 6 million connections.
 It sells its products through retail sales, direct sales, third-party retailers, and independent agents, as well as through website and telesales.
 The company was incorporated in 1968 and is headquartered in Chicago, Illinois.